wuertele/Drupal-Deployer/README.txt

 Uploading images and files
 --------------------------

-There are three ways of uploading files: By using the built-in file browser, by using a module like IMCE or using the core upload module.
+There are three ways of uploading files: By using the built-in file browser, by using modules like IMCE, Image Browser or by using the core upload module.

 How to enable the built-in file browser
 ------------------------------